Tuesdays and Thursdays, 12:30-1:45 p.m.

 Note that learning facts is last on the list.
 I will place very little emphasis on memorizing, say, which animal phyla evolved in the Cambrian, the evolutionary relationships of vascular plants, or the assumptions of the Hardy-Weinberg relationship.
 Instead, I will emphasize evolutionary biology as a "way of knowing," a set of approaches to answering questions that is of broad importance to all kinds of biologists.
 I will present many examples of evolutionary research, some of which may seem trivial or irrelevant, but they will all illustrate how evolutionary biologists make our discoveries.
 I realize that very few of you will become professional evolutionary biologists, but whether you become a medical professional, a biomedical researcher, a teacher, a forensic detective, or a zookeeper, I hope that when you think about biology, you will think like an evolutionary biologist.

-Exams: There will be three exams, on Thursday, March 13; Thursday, April 17; and during finals week.
+Exams: There will be two exams, on Tuesday, March 11, and during finals week.
 The exams will be cumulative.
 Study guides, with lists of topics to be covered and some example questions, will be linked below.
-The first exam will be worth 15 percent, the second exam 15 percent, and the final exam 35 percent of the total grade.
+The first exam will be worth 15 percent, and the final exam 35 percent of the total grade.
 The grades will not be curved.

-Term paper: You will write a paper on an evolutionary topic.
-It must be at least 15 pages long, and it must cite at least 25 references.
+Term paper: You will write two papers on an evolutionary topic.
+The first must be at least 15 pages long, and it must cite at least 25 references.
 This will count for 35 percent of your grade, broken down as follows: topic choice, 2 percent; initial reference list, 4 percent; outline, 4 percent; finished paper, 25 percent.
-You must turn in your topic choice on February 21, turn in the initial reference list on March 8, turn in the outline on April 10, and turn in the final version on May 3.
-See the instructions for the paper here.
+You must turn in your topic choice on February 25, turn in the initial reference list on March 4, turn in the outline on March 20, and turn in the final version on April 17.
+See the instructions for the big paper here.

 Turning in assignments: You should turn in assignments in class on the day they are due.
 If you will not be in class that day, bring the assignment to my office (322 Wolf) before class and slide it under my door if I'm not there.
 If you have printer problems, car problems, illness, etc. on the day an assignment is due, e-mail the assignment to me before class time, then turn in the printed copy as soon as possible.
 You must turn in a printed copy; I will not grade the e-mailed copy, I will just use it to establish that you were done on time.
 If you make substantial changes between the e-mailed copy and the printed one, I will penalize you for lateness, based on when you gave me the printed copy.